redXylo/Angular/README.md

 # Angular

-A simple registration of classes with Angular.
+A simple registration of classes with Angular from PluralSight.